Habitat for Humanity

 Our congregation is one of 16 local congregations (see reverse side) which comprise the Good News House Group.
 Habitat for Humanity of Huron Valley determines the houses and workdays that this group will support each summer.
 There have been some changes this year because our church and others have experienced significant decreases in the amount of funds we’ve been able to raise: this year, Good News House will be supporting the renovation of one home rather than two, and FUMC AA will only have 3 workdays compared to 6 last year.
 For the family purchasing this home, however, it will still be a life-changing opportunity, as well as being a significant contribution to the community and our mission to help others as we are able.

 We respectfully request your prayerful consideration of the ways you might support this effort, and on behalf of the Good News Houses Habitat Committee, we would like to thank you for doing so.
-We hope to hear from you soon – particularly since our first work day responsibility is on June 1!
+We hope to hear from you soon!

 Please donate to help purchase materials